sunfounder/universal-maker-sensor-kit/docs/source/04_pi_pico/pi_pico.rst

-For Raspberry Pi Pico
+For Raspberry Pi Pico W
 ==================================================

-Raspberry Pi Pico users, please check out the following tutorial.
-This tutorial is suitable for |link_pi_pico| We will use MicroPython to program the Pi Pico and write a simple code example for each component to help you get started quickly.
+Raspberry Pi Pico W users, please check out the following tutorial.
+This tutorial is suitable for |link_pi_pico| We will use MicroPython to program the Pi Pico W and write a simple code example for each component to help you get started quickly.

 MicroPython is a version of the Python programming language for microcontrollers, such as your Raspberry Pi Pico W. MicroPython lets you use your Python knowledge to write code to interact with electronics components.